aryanrangapur/TIDEandTRAVEL-SIH-app/README.md

     ```bash
     npx react-native run-android

+## Acknowledgements

+A big thank you to all the team members [Bharghav](https://github.com/BhargavGembali), Amitabh, Dinesh, Abdul and Ketaki for their hard work and dedication to the Coastal Safety App project.
+Your contributions have been invaluable, and this project wouldn’t have been possible without your support and collaboration.

 ## Contributing

 We welcome contributions to improve the Coastal Safety App!
 If you have suggestions, bug fixes, or enhancements, please follow these steps: